 When something goes wrong, work through this checklist in order.
 The cause is almost always one of the first three items:

-- Check light — is the plant getting 10+ hours per day?
-Add a grow light if not.
+2 Light Is the plant getting 10+ hours per day?

-- Check water level — is there an air gap?
+3 Water level Is there an air gap?
 Have you accidentally refilled to the top?

 Nine times out of ten, the problem is pH, light, or an accidental refill.
 Fix those three factors and most kratky method troubleshooting issues resolve themselves within a week.